aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/python-and-aspose-words-for-java/python-programmers-guide/quick-start-in-python/hello-world-in-python/_index.md

 ﻿---
-title: Hello World in Python – Aspose.Words for Java
+title: Hello World in Python
+second_title: Aspose.Words for Java
 articleTitle: Hello World in Python
 linktitle: Hello World in Python
 description: "Write 'hello' to the Word Document using Python."